pokepark/PokemonRaidBot/README.md

 Show and update any pokemon raid boss.
 You can change the raid level (select raid level 0 to disable a raid boss), pokemon CP values and weather information of any pokemon raid boss.

+To quickly get to a specific pokemon raid boss, you can use the /pokedex command with the local name of the pokemon.
+A few examples:

+Your telegram is set to English and you like to change Deoxys in his Attack form: `/pokedex Deoxys Attack`

+Your telegram is set to German and you like to change Marowak (German: Knogga) in his Alolan (German: Alola) form: `/pokedex Knogga Alola`

 #### Screenshots
 #### Manage pokemons / raid bosses via the `/pokedex` command: